makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 Some days, days like today, it felt like the only anxiety remote days solved was that which surrounded driving.

-Today, Sélène suspected the uptick in anxiety was due to the night before.
-Aiden had been so stressed, and she'd done her best to be something positive for him.
-She had borrowed sanity from today, she figured.
-Last night, she'd pushed aside anxiety to cook and watch TV and pet, and today she was paying for it.
+Sélène knew the uptick in anxiety was due to the upcoming Saturday.
+An anxiety that seemed to veer wildly between "very good" and "oh no".

 Work was obscured by a constant cloud of half-formed fears.
 Her thoughts were obscured by subtle corruptions, with so much *un*-rightness, *un*-wellbeing.
 Her view was filled with cabinets thrown wide open, the oven door hanging slack in an unchanging yawn.
 And still she felt that trapped feeling, that fear of being locked in total darkness, too cramped to move, air too thick to breathe.

-When her break timer went off, she dashed through the kitchen, pausing only to make sure that the cabinets on the other side of the breakfast bar, and skittered out into the living room to grab at her phone.
+When her break timer went off, she dashed through the kitchen, pausing only to make sure that the cabinets on the other side of the breakfast bar were still left open, and skittered out into the living room to grab at her phone.
 Anything to scratch one of those myriad itches.
 Anything for some breathing room.

 By the time she had curled on the couch, she'd already gotten her phone unlocked and her feeds open.
 There was nothing before her but her phone and the cushions at the back of the couch, nothing behind her but an empty room.
 She'd curled with her head toward her end of the couch, since she knew she'd have to call Aiden if all she could smell was him at his end.